Constant Contact vs Mailchimp

 - Social media Ads

-GetResponse isn’t a free email marketing service, but it does have a 30-day trial you can experiment with.
-After the trial period, you need to get a paid plan at $15/month for up to 1,000 subscribers.
+GetResponse offers a free plan you can experiment with.
+For more, you need to get a paid plan at $15/month for up to 1,000 subscribers.

-3. Sendinblue – Email & SMS Marketing Tool
+3. Brevo (formerly Sendinblue) – Email & SMS Marketing Tool

-Pricing: Free plan, paid plans start at $25/month
+Pricing: Paid plans start at $25/month, free plan

 Best for: eCommerce, Publishers, Agencies